Self-Serve Compost

 Compost will be available on a first-come, first-served basis.

-Self-Serve Compost Locations and Hours: CLOSED until spring 2025 (dates to be detemined)
+Self-Serve Compost Locations and Hours: CLOSED until spring 2025 (dates to be determined)

 COMPOST CLOSED: 3800 Branch Center Rd, Sacramento, CA 95827 (Map View)